tezizzm/DotNetCoreWorkshop/Exercises/Exercise #2 Configuration/instructions.md

         using NSwag.AspNetCore;
         ```

-   2. In the ConfigureServices method make the following code changes: use an extension method to add swagger and the Config Server provider to the DI Container with the following lines of code *before* the following line of code `services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);`.
+   2. In the ConfigureServices method make the following code changes: use an extension method to add swagger to the DI Container with the following lines of code *before* the following line of code `services.AddControllers();`.

         ```c#
-        services.AddSwagger();
-        ```

-   3. The Configure method is used to specify how the app responds to specific HTTP requests.
-In the Configure method retrieve configuration from Config Server and add swagger to the middleware pipeline by adding the following code snippet just before the `app.UseMvc();` line.
-This configures the pipeline to serve the Swagger specification based on our application.
-For information on application start up in ASP.NET Core [see](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-2.1)

-        ```c#
         var apiSettings = Configuration
             .GetSection("api")
             .Get<ApiSettings>();

-        app.UseSwaggerUi3WithApiExplorer(settings =>
+        services.AddSwaggerDocument(config =>
         {
-                settings.GeneratorSettings.DefaultPropertyNameHandling =
-                    PropertyNameHandling.CamelCase;
-                settings.PostProcess = document =>
+            config.PostProcess = document =>
             {
                 document.Info.Version = apiSettings?.Version;
                 document.Info.Title = apiSettings?.Title;
                 document.Info.Description = "A simple ASP.NET Core web API";
                 document.Schemes.Clear();
-                    document.Schemes.Add(NSwag.SwaggerSchema.Https);
+                document.Schemes.Add(NSwag.OpenApiSchema.Https);
             };
-                settings.SwaggerUiRoute = "";
         });
+        ```

+   3. The Configure method is used to specify how the app responds to specific HTTP requests.
+In the Configure method retrieve configuration from Config Server and add swagger to the middleware pipeline by adding the following code snippet just before the `app.UseHttpsRedirection();;` line.
+This configures the pipeline to serve the Swagger specification based on our application.
+For information on application start up in ASP.NET Core [see](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-3.1)

+        ```c#
+        app.UseOpenApi();
+        app.UseSwaggerUi3(settings => settings.Path = "");
         ```

 5. In the root directory navigate to the appsettings.json file and add an entry for spring and spring cloud config like the below snippet.
 These settings tell Eureka to register our service instance with the Eureka Server.
 Where appropriate replace the `{initials}` placeholder with your initials.